zulfikar4568/kubernetes-on-mac/README.md

     multipass list
     ```

 1. Multipass allocates IP addresses from the Mac's DHCP server to assign to VMs.
 When the VMs are deleted, it does not release them.
 If you build and tear down this a few times, you will run out of addresses on the network used for this purpose.
-Reclaiming them is a manaul operation.
+Reclaiming them is a manual operation.
 To do this, you must remove the spent addresses from the file `/var/db/dhcpd_leases` This file looks like this:

     ```json
     {